bbauska/Coursera-Bootstrap/readme.md

 Here, you can see that I have completed adding in the remaining parts of my description list.

-Let\'s go and take a quick look at our final version of that card.
+Let&apos;s go and take a quick look at our final version of that card.

 Taking a look at the card, and how it is taking shape.